 - Good color rendering and skin tones

 - Good detail in bright light and under indoor conditions

 - Efficient image stabilization

-- Narrow depth of field leads to soft faces in group portraits and to soft background details
+- Shallow depth of field leads to soft faces in group portraits and to soft background details

 - Dull colors in low light